 PCC Dual Credit is FREE for students.
 There are NO registration costs, fees or transcript costs.
 You and your student pay nothing to participate in Dual Credit.

-How Does My Student Become a PCC Dual Credit Student?
+How Does My Child Become a PCC Dual Credit Student?

 There are several steps for your student to be enrolled in the PCC Dual Credit program and earn college credit for their classes.

 - Your student will need to complete Step 1 – Apply for Admissions.